 - Difficulty: Beginner

-- Hold a dumbbell in your one hand while standing straight.
+- Hold a dumbbell in your right hand while standing straight.

 - Then, bend your torso down to the left side and contract your left oblique muscle.